 Their deep market knowledge and communication skills allow them to anticipate problems or needs and address them.

-7. Evaluating product progress at each iteration
+6. Evaluating feedback at each iteration

-Lucidchart stays with you at every step of the development process, making it easy to transition from outlining the customer journey and mocking up product designs to mapping product dependencies and sharing your work with stakeholders.
+Visuals can assist your scrum team through every step of the development process, making it easy to transition from outlining the customer journey and mocking up product designs to mapping product dependencies and sharing your work with stakeholders.